anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Updated CDDL source code integration to allow for automatic verification
 * Reordered description in section {{pvr}} in {{tper}} to better match the order of communication and artifact processing.
 * Updated CDDL for the request-enroll trigger in {{tper_CDDL_def}} according to the outcome of the interim ANIMA WG meeting discussions on April 19, 2024
-* Included statement in {{per-resp-artifact}} for using the advanced created-on time from the agent-signed-data also for the PER, when the pledge has no synchronized clock
+* Included statement in {{per-artifact}} for using the advanced created-on time from the agent-signed-data also for the PER, when the pledge has no synchronized clock

 From IETF draft 11 -> IETF draft 12: